thomas-darling/translation-loader/example/readme.md

 # How to run this example

-Note that in a real project, the following commands could be added as scripts in `package.json`, which would make them more discoverable and easier to use.
+Note that the following commands could also be added as scripts in `package.json`, which would make them more discoverable.

 ## Export